Skip to content

 │ └── lint.sh # script, copied verbatim

-└── release/
+├── release/

-└── SKILL.md
+│ └── SKILL.md

 Nothing here is harness-specific except the optional SKILL.<harness>.md overlays — that is the whole point.
-You author once; agedum translates.
+You author once; agedum translates. agedum reads this source at two scopes — a project copy in the repo and a global copy under your home config — and lands each at its own native harness location.

 AGENTS.md

-A plain markdown file at the source root holding the standing instructions for the agent — house style, conventions, what to do and not do. agedum carries it to each harness's instruction location without rewriting its content (the user-scope copy may be merged with a per-harness overlay — see below):
+A plain markdown file at the source root holding the standing instructions for the agent — house style, conventions, what to do and not do. agedum carries it to each harness's instruction location without rewriting its content — only relocating it (or leaving it in place for a harness that reads AGENTS.md natively).
+For exactly where it lands per harness, see the harness pages; for the project vs global copies, see Scopes below.

 There is no front-matter contract on AGENTS.md — it is opaque markdown.
 Keep config out of it; agedum carries instructions, not settings.